 Being a horseback archer requires discipline, commitment, diligence and perseverance.
 Stepping out of your comfort zone is inevitable for progress.
 The goal of becoming a better rider helps them through the difficulties.
 For the Amazons, being a horseback archer is an opportunity to rediscover a harmonious balance in the distribution of attention between the outside world and their own inner selves.
 This is often lost in caring for others.

-Time spent in the community, working together creates values that women are also keen to associate with.
-The supportive, retaining power of the horseback archery community is significant in the lives of the Amazons.
+Time spent in community, working together, is also an attractive value for the women who join.
+The sustaining, supportive power of the equestrian community is significant in the lives of all members, including the Amazons